The story of a sad child and her Mom

 Don't Ignore it!

 Many people don’t know how to deal with depression.
-Rather than actually give it a name or call it a mental illness it is easier sometimes for people to pretend or ignore that depression has affected their family.
-It is very common that I get children who are depressed in my therapy office, and their father or mother are depressed and really don’t even acknowledge or understand their own depression.
+Rather than actually give it a name or call it a mental illness it is easier sometimes for people to pretend everything is ok, or ignore that depression has affected their family.
+It is very common that I get children who are depressed in my therapy office, and find that their father or mother is depressed, but that they don’t even acknowledge or understand their own depression.

 Sometimes the stressors that lead to a sad child’s depression are more obvious like a family illness, divorce, or several losses.
 It doesn’t necessarily have anything to do with your parenting!